 Chile's Pinera cruising to primary win, solidifying front-runner status

 Former Chile President Sebastian Pinera was cruising to victory on Sunday in the presidential nominating election for Chile's right-leaning Alianza bloc, consolidating his place as the frontrunner for November's general election.
-With 60 percent of votes counted, investor favourite Pinera, 67, a billionaire who governed Chile from 2010 to 2014, had 57 percent of Alianza votes cast, the country's electoral service Servel said.
+FILE PHOTO: Chile's President Sebastian Pinera greets the crowd after signing an economic investment protocol in Cartagena city February 10, 2014.

 Discussions